 We’ve been amazed how many people it’s empowered – not just five to 10 year olds but also grandmas and young mums.
 I’m super proud and privileged to be part of it and I can see it becoming huge.

-This article is a feature piece from Totally Active, a completely interactive online magazine written by active people for active people.
+This article was first published on 30th September 2016 and is a feature piece from Totally Active, a completely interactive online magazine written by active people for active people.
 Totally Active are on a mission to push endurance to its limits, to help readers achieve their potential, whatever the sport or activity.
 Totally Active have brought some of the world’s foremost endurance, performance, nutrition and fitness experts together in a publication which informs and inspires readers to go to the edge, to break boundaries, and to succeed.
 Read more articles like this at Totally Active today.